Another Great Conference!

 Rod Miller’s latest novel is This Thy Brother, sequel to the Peacemaker finalist, Father unto Many Sons.
 Other recent books include All My Sins Remembered, a novel, and a historical novel of the Massacre at Bear River, And the River Ran Red.
 A historical novel of the Mountain Meadows Massacre, With a Kiss I Die, will be released in October.

-Rod will lead two workshops at this year’s conference.
+Rod led two workshops at this year’s conference.

 1. More than L’Amour: Writing the West in the 21st Century.
 Western writers capture the defining aspect of America in many genres as they entertain and inform.